Olympus E-P5 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the E-P5 and G9 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P5 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.